-	Here comes a most uncomfortable statement for me to make — violence that takes the lives of innocent people must be accepted in a free society.
+Here comes a most uncomfortable statement for me to make — violence that on rare occasions takes the lives of innocent people must be accepted in a free society.

 That is harsh and difficult to accept.
 Almost counter-intuitive.
 As terribly hard as that is to grasp and embrace, it is nonetheless true.